andela-technology/qualified-docs/content/creating-content/challenges/guides/react-native.md

 };
 ```

 This strategy may be appropriate in certain situations where candidates might nest components unexpectedly but still arrive at a valid solution, for example, when using `FlatList` or extra wrappers on list items.
-In contrast, the `ByText` queries aren't able to produce an array of ordered results and are therefore more permissive in regards to substrings and ordering.
+In contrast, the `.toHaveTextContent` and `ByText` queries aren't able to produce an array of ordered results and are therefore more permissive in regards to substrings and ordering.

 ### Testing components with asynchronous lifecycles